lawsie/guizero/docs-src/docs/index.md

 5. That's it!
 When you write your guizero code, make sure you save it into your home directory.

-## Install using pip
+## Install using command line

-You can use the command prompt and `pip` to install guizero for:
+You can use the command prompt to install guizero for:

 + [Windows](#windows)
 + [macOS](#macos)